Authentication

 Every Publer API request must include a valid API key.
 This guide shows you how to obtain, use, and manage your keys securely.

-1. Sign in to your Publer account (Ambassador or Enterprise plan).
+1. Sign in to your Publer account (Business plan).

 2. Navigate to [**Settings → Access & Login →** **API Keys**](https://publer.com/help/en/article/how-to-access-the-publer-api-1w08edo/).